Abilities

 - Ideas and tooling to reduce development and operational chores;

-- More of Python and C#, because I’m not too confident with these codebases.
+- More of Python and C#, because I don’t feel confident enough with them.

 And here’s the weird stuff I had to deal with.
 It is milquetoast compared to some gray-beards around but here goes: